habib-university/Class-Teams/README.md

 The program outputs a _goodness score_ between 0 (worst) and 1 (best) of the computed pairings.
 The best pairing is one where all vertex pairs are as per the students' preferences.
 As it is usually impossible to meet all preferences, a score of 0.6 or above is good enough.

+## Requirements

+- To run the program, you need at least python 3.6 becasuse of the use of `f-string`s.
+- The program also makes use of the `colorama` package which may not be installed by default.
+It was not for me.
+Run `pip install colorama` or `pip3 install colorama` depending on your platform.

 ## How it Works

 The problem is modeled as a directed graph.
 Every student is a node.
 If student A wants to work with student B, B is considered A's _friend_ and the graph contains a green edge from A to B. If student X does not want to work with student Y, Y is considered X's _enemy_ and the graph contains a red edge from X to Y. It is not rare to end up with a vertex pair with a green edge one way and a red edge the other way!
 As the red and green degree of each vertex is typically small, few vertex pairs are connected.